SofianeHamlaoui/Lockdoor-Framework/README.rst

 Pentesting Tools Selection:
 --------------------------
-* **Tools ?**: **Lockdoor** doesn't contain all pentesting tools , let's be honest !
+   - **Tools ?**: **Lockdoor** doesn't contain all pentesting tools , let's be honest !
 Who ever used all the used you find on all those Penetration Testing distributions ?
 Lockdoor contains only the favorite and the most used tools by Pentesters. *

-* **Which Tools ?**: the tools contains **Lockdoor** are a collection from the best tools on Kali,Parrot Os and BlackArch.
+   - **what Tools ?**: the tools contains **Lockdoor** are a collection from the best tools on Kali,Parrot Os and BlackArch.
 Also some private tools from some other hacking teams like InurlBr, iran-cyber.
 Without forgeting some cool and amazing tools I found on Github made by some perfect human beigns. *

-* **Easy Customization**: Easily add/remove tools.
+   - **Easy Customization**: Easily add/remove tools.

 Resources and cheatsheets:
 --------------------------
-* **Resources**: That's what makes **Lockdoor** Added value*, Lockdoor Doesn't contain only tools !
+   - **Resources**: That's what makes **Lockdoor** Added value*, Lockdoor Doesn't contain only tools !
 Pentesing and Security Assessment Findings Reports templates , Pentesting walkthrough examples and tempales and more.

-* **Cheatsheets**: Everyone can forget something on processing or a tool use, or even some trciks.
+   - **Cheatsheets**: Everyone can forget something on processing or a tool use, or even some trciks.
 Here comes the Cheatsheets role ! there are cheatsheets about everything, every tool on the framework and any enumeration,exploitation and post-exploitation techniques.

 =============
 Lockdoor Tools contents: